highcharts/node-export-server/README.md

 - `server`: The server instance which offers the following functions:
   - `async startServer(serverConfig)`: The same as `startServer` describe below.

+  - `closeServers()`: Closes all servers associated with Express app instance.

+  - `getServers()`: Get all servers associated with Express app instance.

   - `enableRateLimiting(options)`: Enable rate limiting for the server.
     - `{Object} limitConfig`: Configuration object for rate limiting.